From racism to climate change, CEOs keep turning on Trump

 The election of a businessman to the White House fueled a wave of optimism among America's CEOs.
 Now some of those same business leaders are turning on President Trump.

-On Monday, Kenneth Frazier, the CEO of Merck (MRK), joined the growing list of executives who feel compelled by Trump's words and policies to speak out against him.
+On Monday, Kenneth Frazier, the CEO of Merck (MRK), joined the growing list of executives who feel compelled by Trump's words and policies to take a stand against him.

 Frazier, one of the country's most prominent black business leaders, quit Trump's manufacturing council to "take a stand against intolerance and extremism."